RAU

 Short description

-Wear mechanisms and rates will be determined through laboratory testing.
-For this purpose, tests are conducted for the following variables: six tread compounds, three loads, three temperatures, two lanes.
-The samples will be measured by the TUB FG Reibung.
+Wear mechanisms and rates were determined through laboratory testing.
+For this purpose, tests were conducted for the following variables: six tread compounds, three loads, three temperatures, two lanes.
+The samples were measured by the TUB FG Reibung.

 WP 2.4 Test drives